 Discover over 450 years of history at this impressive fortress built by Henry VIII.

 Pinetum Gardens are "30 Acres of family friendly awesome!", a place for every generation to explore the great outdoors.
 Being Cornwall?s largest ?new? garden, it has many seasonal garden rooms to experience, providing areas of intimate tranquility contrasted against...

 At the Royal Cornwall Museum, Truro you can explore thousands of historical objects from Cornwall and the rest of the world alongside some of the county's finest art collections.
 FREE for 16's and under

 We aim to enable visitors to see and touch owls at close proximity under staff supervision as well as providing a talk and guided tour of the centre to all visitors.

 Facinating, revealing and very refreshing.
 A visit to St Austell's famous brewery has it all.

-Award-winning family friendly museum and secret underground WW2 tunnels.
-Enjoy hands-on exhibitions, live demonstrations every day, museum trails and family-friendly 'make & take' activities.
+Award-winning family-friendly museum and secret underground World War 2 tunnels.
+Enjoy hands-on exhibitions, live demonstrations every day, museum trails and family-friendly things to do.
 Museum cafe and shop are free to visit.

 200 acres of garden history, mystery and romance Twenty seven years ago, Heligan's historic gardens were unknown and unseen; lost under a tangle of weeds.
 It was only the chance discovery of a door in the ruins that led to

-Dramatic coastal iconic attraction with links to the legend of King Arthur.
+Dramatic cliff-top castle with links to the legend of King Arthur.